 This post covers getting started with local development using Kubernetes.
 It will cover configurations, tools, and common troubleshooting.
 For an overview of this blog series, use this introductory post.

 In a typical development scenario, developers start on their local machines before deploying to a remote cluster, most likely in cloud.
 This post covers setting up a local Kubernetes development environment.

 To run Kubernetes locally, one needs to install Minikube.
 It runs a single node Kubernetes cluster on a developer machine/laptop.
 Kubernetes has the following three dependencies for setting up a local development environment:

-On a Windows 10 local development platform, Hyper-V comes pre-installed and can be turned on as a Windows feature (see Figure 1).
+Enabling a hypervisor On a Windows 10 local development platform, Hyper-V comes pre-installed and can be turned on as a Windows feature (see Figure 1).

 Figure 1.
 Turning Hyper-V on.

 Apart from using the Windows 10 Hyper-V feature, it's possible to use VirtualBox as a hypervisor.